esemsc-db24/NewRytm/README.md

 - Data engineering
 - EDA
-- MOdels comparison with KNN and decision trees proving to be clear winner in terms of accuracy when predicting stress conditions!
+- Models comparison with KNN and decision trees proving to be clear winner in terms of accuracy when predicting stress conditions!